Joc Pederson Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 19th in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.4 K/9, which ranks 21st in the league.

-- The Royals have a 4.00 team ERA that ranks 11th among all MLB pitching staffs.
+- The Royals have a 3.63 team ERA that ranks 10th across all MLB pitching staffs.

-- Royals pitchers combine to surrender seven total home runs at a rate of one per game (to rank 14th in the league).
+- Royals pitchers combine to rank 12th in baseball in home runs given up (seven total, 0.9 per game).

-- Keller (0-1) takes the mound for the Royals to make his second start of the season.
+- The Royals will look to Singer (1-0) in his second start of the season.

-- The righty last pitched on Sunday against the Minnesota Twins, when he threw 4 2/3 innings, allowing two earned runs while giving up five hits.
+- His last appearance was on Monday against the Toronto Blue Jays, when the righty tossed five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.